joelburton/animal-routing/README.md

 Similar to penguins, this lets us use the `Puffin` component in other places, separating the routing-specific task of finding the id from the presentation.
-It does it with a different approach, though---instead of putting that logic in a wrapper "PuffinFinder" component, it puts that logic in the route itself.
+It does it with a different approach, though—instead of putting that logic in a wrapper "PuffinFinder" component, it puts that logic in the route itself.

 Testing the `Puffin` presentational component is now simple.